 - Many of us hear the word "transplant" during early PSC discussions with our doctor.

-- Chances are you may, indeed, need a transplant, but you probably won’t need it tomorrow or anytime soon, so you have time to prepare.
+- Some PSCers may need a transplant, but you probably won’t need it tomorrow or anytime soon, so you have time to prepare.

 - Utilize good nutrition and consistent exercise to keep yourself in good physical condition.